 6. Splash at a water park

 We haven’t tried Waterbom Bali water park near Denpasar, but it’s incredibly popular, especially with Australians on their winter beach holidays.
 I would say that if you have kids old enough to swim you probably want to go, and you probably want to read up first for tips on what time to arrive, how to get the best lockers and which slides are worth the wait.

 7. Eat on the beach

 There are a few spots along Jimbaram beach where the tables and chairs are right in the sand.
 It’s acceptable to take your shoes off and wiggle your toes in it.
-It’s also fine for your kids to run around in it while you wait for your meal.
+Having the beach all around you is handy, too, for kids too young to sit still through dinner.
 You get your meal by going to one of the stalls at the top of the beach and choosing fish, shrimp or shellfish from the tanks and ice beds (skip the lobsters; you can have a fine meal without that touristy splurge).
 The seafood is priced by weight and comes with rice and spicy sambal (think Indonesian Salsa), and you can order beer and soft drinks.
 The most casual and tasty meal you will ever have.